tuongphantrue/oanquan/README.md

 - Undo
 - Clockwise and counter-clockwise moves
 - Pebbles are shown visually instead of as numbers
-- Large Mandarin stones
+- Moving hand animation that travels pit to pit
+- The hand picks up stones and drops them one by one
+- 2 seconds for each dropped pebble
 - Black-and-white / grayscale interface
 - Large touch targets for Kindle
-- No animations
 - No external libraries
 - No server or API required
 - Works entirely in the browser